Mitigating Adversarial Attacks by Distributing Different Copies to Different Users: Introduction

-\paragraph{Proposed Problem Statement.} Since the owner could distribute different models to different users, we ask this question: Is it possible to generate different copies of a model such that the attack is unlikely to replicate across different models?
-In other words: {\em Is it possible to efficiently generate different copies ${\mathcal M}_{\beta_i}$ from a master copy ${\mathcal M}_{\beta}$, such that adversarial samples found using ${\mathcal M}_{\beta_i}$ are not likely to succeed on copy ${\mathcal M}_{\beta_j}$ when $i\not= j$? }
+Since the seller could distribute different models to different buyer, we ask this question: Is it possible to rapidly generate many different copies of a model such that the attack is unlikely to replicate across different models?
+In other words: {\em Is it possible to efficiently generate different copies ${\mathcal M}_{\beta_i}$ from an original copy ${\mathcal M}_{\beta}$, such that adversarial samples found using ${\mathcal M}_{\beta_i}$ are not likely to succeed on copy ${\mathcal M}_{\beta_j}$ when $i\not= j$? }

-If we can answer the above positively, we would have a means of addressing the security concern in the owner-user distribution setting without directly tackling the more challenging task of defending against adversarial attacks in the general setting.
+If we can adequately answer this question, we would have the means of addressing this security concern in the seller-buyer distribution setting without directly tackling the more challenging task of defending against adversarial attacks in the general setting. \\ \\[-3pt]

-\paragraph{Effects of Retraining.} Empirically, we observe that randomness in the training process leads to variation in the parameters of trained models and such variation can mitigate replication to a certain extent.
-For example, two models ${\mathcal M}_{\beta_i}$ and ${\mathcal M}_{\beta_j}$ with the same architecture and trained using the same datasets but with different random seeds could cause a lower success rate in replicating attack.
-However, it is computationally expensive to retrain the model for each individual user and there is no guarantee that retraining will work for all models and datasets.
-Hence, although this observation provides evidence that the replicating attack could be reduced, it does not directly lead to a feasible solution.
-Nonetheless, it could serve as a baseline in evaluation.

-\paragraph{Parameter Rewriting.} The desired method should modify the master copy's neural network without using the training dataset to avoid expensive retraining.
-In other words, it rewrites the master copy parameters.

-We found attractors~\cite{DBLP:journals/corr/abs-2003-02732} to be a good candidate for parameter rewriting.
-We rewrite the master copy by adding another component, which results in the injection of the ``attractor''.
-Essentially, on input $\bf x$, the output ${\mathcal M}_{\beta_i}(\bf x)$ of the rewritten model is the normalized sum of two components: the original prediction ${\mathcal M}_\beta (\bf x)$ and the correlation of $\bf x$ with digital watermarks associated with user $u_i$.
-We can visualize the second component as a flat function scattered with steep bumps and holes (whose centers are the ``attractors''), and it is to be added to the smooth surface of the original prediction function ${\mathcal M}_\beta(\bf x)$.
-Summation modifies the prediction and injects new adversarial samples near attractors.
-Since two copies ${\mathcal M}_{\beta_i}$ and ${\mathcal M}_{\beta_j}$, are obtained using different sets of attractors, adversarial samples found on one likely would not work on the other.

-In addition, by design, the gradients of the holes and bumps are overwhelmingly steep, which in turn deceive the attackers by ``attracting'' the search process toward the attractors, thus further reducing the success of replication.
-We illustrate (see Figure~\ref{fig:2d}) the decision boundaries in two copies of a model where each copy is injected with a different set of attractors.